tokio-rs/mio/doc/getting-started.md

 The `Connection` struct provides a way to store the association between a `Token` and socket in a convenient package.
 This makes it easy to access when we want to read from the socket or write to the socket.
-Including the `Token` also makes it convenient reregister the socket via the `EventLoop::reregister` method.
+Including the `Token` also makes it convenient to reregister the socket via the `EventLoop::reregister` method.

 The last field represents the state of a `Connection` at any point while the